-Most harbor porpoise are found in waters less than 100 m in depth and often concentrate in near-shore areas, bays, tidal areas and river mouths.
-As a result, harbor porpoise are more vulnerable to NEARSHORE physical habitat modifications resulting from urban and industrial development, including waste management, nonpoint source runoff; and physical habitat modifications including construction of docks and other over water structures, filling of shallow areas and dredging.
+Most harbor porpoise are found in waters less than 100m in depth and often concentrate in near-shore areas and inland waters, including bays, tidal areas and river mouths (Dahlheim et al. 2009).
+As a result, harbor porpoise are more vulnerable to nearshore physical habitat modifications resulting from urban and industrial development, including waste management, nonpoint source runoff; and physical habitat modifications including construction of docks and other over water structures, filling of shallow areas and dredging.